yhoriuchi/projoint/cran-comments.md

 - Large subdirectories: `extdata` (~4 MB), `doc` (~2–3 MB)

 **Explanation:**
-- `inst/extdata/` contains small example datasets used in vignettes and tests to ensure reproducibility.
+- `inst/extdata/` contains example datasets used in vignettes and tests for reproducibility.
 - `doc/` contains built vignettes.

 We have compressed data with `xz`, minimized file count, and pruned vignette artifacts.
 If requested, we can further slim the package (e.g., move large files to a companion data package).

-### NOTE 2: Spelling
+### NOTE 2: DESCRIPTION Author field
-Domain terms such as “AMCEs”, “Qualtrics”, “pkgdown”, and “IRR” are correctly spelled.
+A NOTE was raised in v1.0.2 that the `Author:` field differed from the derived `Authors@R`.
+We have corrected this in v1.0.3 by using ORCID URLs in `Authors@R`, which now matches the automatically generated `Author:` field.

 ## Reverse dependencies
 None.